 I will leave you with one final thought about Bunkai.
 When you examine videos online you will find numerous people discussing Bunkai for various Kata or defense methods.
 It is always good to have an appreciation for how other people envision using a movement sequence.
 It can be quite enlightening and I encourage you to explore this form of Bunkai.
 There is a lot of good stuff out there.

 But another form of Bunkai is not particularly beneficial.
 Sometimes you will find a person explaining uses for an inward/outward blocking combination found in a Kata.
-The next think you know the person is kicking someone in the ankle, driving a knee into the groin, breaking an elbow, poking out an eye, pulverizing a kidney, and choking the training partner into unconsciousness.
+The next thing you know the person is kicking someone in the ankle, driving a knee into the groin, breaking an elbow, poking out an eye, pulverizing a kidney, and choking the training partner into unconsciousness.
 None of which is in the Kata anywhere.
-While there might be some interesting skills involved in such demonstrations, they really aren’t Bunkai.
+While there might be some interesting skills involved in such demonstrations, they aren’t Bunkai.
 There is an awful lot of “what”, but very little “why.”
 Effective Bunkai must involve both what and why.